-Researchers from the Women's and Children's Hospital (WCH) and SA Pathology have been discovered that a blood sample from a mother with a Down Syndrome pregnancy has an altered profile of lipids (fats) in the blood which can be detected to assess the risk of Down Syndrome.
+Researchers from SA Pathology at the Women's and Children's Hospital have discovered that a blood sample from a mother with a Down Syndrome pregnancy has an altered profile of lipids (fats) in the blood which can be detected to assess the risk of Down Syndrome.
 The technology utilises state of the art mass spectrometry to detect the altered lipids.

-AusHealth has partnered with the Women's and Children's Health Network and SA Pathology to fund the research and provide commercial development.
+AusHealth has partnered with the SA Pathology to fund the research and provide commercial development.